 Masked gunmen kill 28 in attack on Christians in Egypt

-Gunmen attacked a group of Coptic Christians travelling to a monastery in southern Egypt on Friday, killing 28 people and wounding 25 others, and many children were among the victims, Health Ministry officials said.

-CAIRO: Gunmen attacked a group of Coptic Christians travelling to a monastery in southern Egypt on Friday, killing 28 people and wounding 25 others, and many children were among the victims, Health Ministry officials said.
+MINYA: Gunmen attacked a group of Coptic Christians travelling to a monastery in central Egypt on Friday, killing 28 people and wounding 24, with many children among the victims, Health Ministry officials said.

+There was no immediate claim of responsibility for the attack, which came on the eve of the holy month of Ramadan.
+It followed a series of church bombings claimed by Islamic State in a campaign of violence against the Copts.

+Islamic State supporters reposted videos from earlier this year urging violence against the Copts in Egypt.

 President Abdel Fattah al-Sisi called a meeting of security officials, the state news agency said, and the cabinet said the attackers would not succeed in dividing the nation.